xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 ---

 - Final step!
-To make remote running more efficient, you can use semicolons to run multiple commands on the same line.
+To make remote running more efficient, you can use semicolons to run multiple commands on the same line and save multiple "enter" keystrokes.

 ![efficient](https://user-images.githubusercontent.com/92359561/149453719-108f2002-6e76-472f-ac83-f31668aa0a14.png)

+- In the example above, I was able to save two "enter" keystrokes.
 - You could use the up arrow to retrieve the last command that was run.

 ---